 Ensure your blog is responsive so mobile users can easily browse it.
 A responsive site adapts to various screen resolutions: desktops, tablets, and smartphones, which is important as what looks good on a desktop won’t necessarily look good on a mobile screen.

 Check out this 50 Useful Responsive Web Design Tools For Designers post on a tool you can use to turn your site responsive.

 If however, you don’t want to make your site responsive or create a specific mobile version of the site, you can try WPtouch Mobile Plugin available from the official WordPress site, which creates a sleek and well-designed mobile site in no time.

 6. Use Image-Based Social Media

 Don’t forget to track social referrals to your blog with Google Analytics.
 Go to Acquisition > Overview Report and click on Social.
-Also be sure to include a Pin It Button for your images to make the process of sharing via Pinterest easier.
+Also, be sure to include a Pin It Button for your images to make sharing via Pinterest easier.
 Use Pinterest Pin It Button For Images to add the original Pin It button to all your images or create your own custom button to suit the style and design of your blog.